Gibberlings3/framed/framed/readme.framed.french.txt

-v1.10 - fixed incompatibility with Unfinished Business mod and placed Scar's giving of work order at the end of his dialogue at the bridge v1.11 - tightened up the dialogues in the underground caverns v1.12 - French translation by JohnBob
+v1.10 - fixed incompatibility with Unfinished Business mod and placed Scar's giving of work order at the end of his dialogue at the bridge v1.11 - tightened up the dialogues in the underground caverns v1.12 - French translation by JohnBob v1.13 - French translation revised, by JohnBob
+      - Alternative Chapter 6 should also start if the group returns after entering the Iron Throne Headquarters before going to Candlekeep in chapter 5.
+      - Updated install order syntax for PI

 ------------------------------------------------------------------------
 LEGAL INFORMATION